 When it comes to customization and modification of cabinets, “there’s always something,” said Green.
 “Even if it’s just a conversation about possible storage options or a possible use of space, there’s always going to be something.”

-More customization means greater utilization of space: fewer fillers, less dead space, as well as more accessible storage.
+More customization means greater functionality: fewer fillers, less dead space, and more accessible storage.

 If you’re unsure of how a custom-fit design can improve your kitchen layout, consider consulting a kitchen designer to see what a custom or semi-custom line could add to your space.